IIIF/website/source/event/conference_guidelines.md

 The conference generally adheres to the following structure but may evolve during the planning of the event:

- * Exec/Operating committee meeting
-   * Roughly 20 to 30 people
-   * Needs to be scheduled to avoid the outreach event and conference where possible.
-   * Previous meetings have been held during the Workshop sessions.
  * Outreach/Showcase event
    * Between 200 to 300 people and is used to give people an introduction to IIIF and show the latest developments
  * Day 1 - Workshops (~140 people)
    * Open to the main conference participants and can range from introductions to more focused workshop sessions.
 Sessions are for between 30 to 40 people although some viewer workshops might work better as a focused set of presentations in a larger room.
+ * Exec/Operating committee meeting
+  * A meeting room for 20-30 with A/V at a time concurrent to the workshops
+  * Committee meetings last between 3 to 4 hours.
  * Day 2 - Plenary Session (~250 people)
    * Starts with an update on the community, specifications and working groups.
    * Ends with lighting talks